 With that vision in mind, how can we normalize cannabis?
 How can we completely destigmatize it through branding and story?

 For starters, they wanted to position their offering akin to craft beer—with a fun, approachable air.
-To make it more amenable to your every day consumer, their product was low dose.
+To make it more amenable to your every day consumer, their product was a low dose edible.
 (A quick perusal at the edibles market shows a dearth of products that give you a comfortable buzz.
 It’s either zero, or “communing with interdimensional goblins in your closet” as far as dosage strength is concerned.)

 The Seven Cities team is already thinking about their next several products, and not wanting to get hemmed into one offering, we decided that a “House of Brands” approach made the most sense for their brand architecture.
-Seven Cities Bev.
-Co. would be the parent brand (falling to the background on packaging and promotion), with California Dreamin’ becoming their flagship product line.
+Seven Cities Bev Co. would be the parent brand (falling to the background on packaging and promotion), with California Dreamin’ becoming their flagship product line.
 This sets them up for the next several years as they scale.

 The Seven Cities team felt that their product should feel a touch familiar—nostalgic, even—to establish a comforting and casual tone.
 With that thought in mind, we explored a few different brand essences and broad look and feel options.
 Working through this process, we went on to finalize their overarching branding, flagship branding and package design—bottle labels, 4-pack carriers, and for the indecisive people in our lives, a variety 24-pack.
-We wrapped this leg of work by providing Seven Cities with a robust set of brand standards to keep everything consistent as they grow and scale over the next few years.
+We wrapped up this leg of work by providing Seven Cities with a robust set of brand standards to keep everything consistent as they grow and scale over the next few years.

 Putting it plainly, it’s surreal to pick up work in the cannabis industry from other states while Hoosiers at home weather the toll of an intractable opioid crisis and local leadership continues to mischaracterize and attack marijuana users.
 On the one hand, you’re designing a beautiful packaging system for folks out west who wouldn’t think twice about sipping a cannabis beverage in plain view.
 On the other, it’s painfully clear: In Indiana (as in other states), we’ve got a long way to go in understanding the benefits of decriminalizing and harnessing cannabis products.
 Cannabis has become a six-billion dollar, above-the-table industry across the US.
 In time, federal legalization seems all but inevitable.
-Yet here in Indiana, people rot in jail for minor offenses, and we can’t even buy alcohol on Sunday, let alone may we procure for ourselves a harmless “Jazz Cigarette.”
+Yet here in Indiana, we can’t even buy alcohol on Sunday, let alone may we procure for ourselves a harmless “Jazz Cigarette.”